tanmaysalunke/swm-twitter-sentiment/Sentiment_Analysis_Logistic_Regression/README.md

 # CSE 573: Sentiment Analysis Utilizing Logistic Regression

 Please download this directory! <br>
 This project contains code to train a Logistic Regression model to classify between negative and positive sentiments.
 Additionally, there is a testModel.py file to test out the model with new sentences.
-It takes about 7 minutes to train the model.
+It takes about 6 minutes to train the model.
 The training accuracy is about 81% and the testing accuracy is about 77.9%

+## Please make sure to have Python installed
-## Prerequisite libraries:
+## Prerequisite Python libraries:
 Please install these libraries to run the program
 - pandas
 - re